 While analysing the economic efficiency of mandatory rules in company law or in general contract law, the law and economics literature generally concludes that they are almost always inefficient from a private cost perspective, and, only in certain cases, efficient from a social cost perspective.
 Put simply, when only private costs are considered, hardly any justification to the limitation of contractual freedom holds.
 Parties have incentives to know better.
 If they have found a better set-up, restraining it is inefficient.
 When a wider calculus of social costs is considered, the picture acquires more complexity (Ayres and Gertner, 1989).
 The efficiency of mandatory rules is then measured by comparing the gains in social cost from protecting one of the contractual parties or a third party, with the private costs of limiting contractual freedom.
 But the basic method of comparison is the same.
 The private cost of default rules is understood as the cost to the parties of contracting around them.
 They will only fail to produce an efficiency improvement if the gain from such improvement is inferior to the cost of contracting around the default.
-The theory of the proceduralisation of company law more realistically understands the process as subject to rationality limitations and 'second-order' effects (see Deakin and Hughes, 1999), but the general principle is maintained.
+The theory of reflexive company law more realistically understands the process as subject to rationality limitations and 'second-order' effects (see Deakin and Hughes, 1999), but the general principle is maintained.

 When, however, we view the same issue from the perspective of the operational workings of the legal system and their effects on economic efficiency, it is possible to argue that limitations on contractual freedom may well be economically efficient.
 Mandatory rules improve the efficiency of cooperation between corporate actors by sustaining their ability to deploy the cognitive resource of law.
-By supplying an 'immutable' framework, the law reduces the informational costs which are necessary to 're-interpret' the legal system in order to 'understand' all the alterations in a context of legal congruence.
+By supplying an 'immutable' framework, the law reduces the informational costs which are necessary to 'reinterpret' the legal system in order to 'understand' all the alterations in a context of legal congruence.

-The use of default rules in company law (and contract law, generally) can therefore generates private costs that are greater than the 'friction' costs of contracting around them.
+The use of default rules in company law (and contract law, generally) can therefore generate private costs that are greater than the 'friction' costs of contracting around them.
 These are the informational costs of maintaining legal congruence in the face of variations.
 When parties decide to contract around a given default and lay down a privately designed legal rule within the governance framework, all the systemic consequences of such an alteration must be assessed.
-Altering Article 70 of Table A of the Companies Act 1985, the default provision which determines that 'the business of the company shall be managed by the directors who may exercise all the powers of the company', may change the way in which directors' duties are to be interpreted in relation to the company.
-That would be, without a doubt, a considerable informational cost.
+Altering the default provision in the model articles of association which determines that 'the directors are responsible for the management of the company's business, for which purpose they may exercise all the powers of the company, may change the way in which directors' duties are to be interpreted in relation to the company.
+This could involve a considerable informational cost.
 Reliance on default rules creates another kind of cost.
 This is the cost represented by allowing parties to customise rules that may not carry into 'application' the foundational principles of the law to the same extent that a rule created through checks and balances of the 'formal' processes of self-production of the legal system would do.

-This cost is a function of the foundational relevance of a given default rule and the 'equilibrium' achieved with the environment with regard to which companies contracting around or not such a default.
+This cost is a function of the foundational relevance of a given default rule and the 'equilibrium' achieved with the environment to the extent that companies contract around, or not, such a default.